A Short History of Disc Golf

 1968

-The first game of Ultimate Frisbee, a disc sport similar to football, was played in 1968 at a New Jersey high school.
-This disc sport is now played at over 600 colleges in 32 countries.
+The U.S. Navy spends nearly $400,000 on unsuccessful tests of many flying discs to keep flares aloft for longer periods of time.
+The game of Ultimate Frisbee, a field disc sport similar to football, was first played using codified rules in 1968 at Columbia High School in Maplewood, New Jersey.
+This disc sport is now played at over 600 colleges in 32 nations.

-George Sappenfield organizes several Frisbee golf events in Southern California.
+The first official disc golf tournament was held at Brookside Park in Pasadena, California.
+The goals were natural objects marked with a ribbon.
+Later, George Sappenfield organized several Frisbee golf events in Southern California.
 Disc enthusiasts introduce the concept of disc golf to other parts of the country.
 "Object Courses" using anything from lamp poles to fire hydrants as targets begin to crop up in the Midwest and East Coast.

-The first "Frisbee Club" is formed in Rochester, NY; disc golf is played on a regular basis.
+The first "Frisbee Club" is formed in Rochester, New York and disc golf is played on a regular basis.

 1973